• Hello

 Error Stack Window

-This window is used to deobfuscate stack traces when you have a StackTrace and want to know the original class and method names.
-This file explains the usage and provides step-by-step instructions for converting obfuscated error messages back to their readable form.
+This window lets you deobfuscate stack traces when you want to know the original class and method names behind an obfuscated stack trace.
+This page explains how to use it and provides step-by-step instructions for turning obfuscated error messages back into readable form.

 Understanding the Problem

-One side effect of obfuscation is the difficulty in debugging obfuscated code.
-User-generated and reported exceptions usually contain obfuscated method and class names, making it difficult to trace the stack trace back to the source code.
+One side effect of obfuscation is the difficulty of debugging obfuscated code.
+User-reported exceptions usually contain obfuscated method and class names, making it hard to trace the stack back to the source code.

 GuardingPearSoftware's Obfuscator addresses this issue by generating a detailed mapping of obfuscated entities and their original names.